moritzsalla/quarantine-hub/README.md

 ## Server

-Running on Heroku (Free plan hence the server needs some time to fire up after a longer period of inactivity)
+Running on Heroku (free plan hence the server needs some time to fire up after a longer period of inactivity)xw

 ```
 SERVER URL ws://quarantinehub-server.herokuapp.com:8080